viriyothai/SCG-backend/readme.md

 keyword: string # keyword to search by name of the restaurants }

+## Limitation

+> The Google Map API can return up to 20 results with next page token if there are more than 20 results.
+Therefore, the developer need to use next page token to get 20 more results (with another next page token if possible).
+The issue is the short delay before the developer can send a new request to the API.
+So, it might take some seconds for searching new restaurants list.
+> In this application, I apply 2 seconds delay time before getting next 20 results.

 ## Directory Layout

     .
     ├── adapters # to convert imcoming data into the application format data and to implement services
     │  ├── controllers
-│ ├── services
+    │  └── services
     ├── application # to set the application business rules and use case │  ├── repositories
-│ ├── use-cases
+    │  └── use-cases
     ├── config # to set configuration information
     ├── frameworks # outer layer for database connection, server connection, imported services │  ├── databases
     │  ├── services
-│ ├── webserver
+    │  └── webserver
     └── README.md